Water

 • Excess water is prohibited from flowing along street gutters more than twenty-five (25) feet from the front of the property.

-• Washing parking lots, driveways, and sidewalks are prohibited.
+• Washing parking lots, driveways, and sidewalks is prohibited.

 • Properties are required to obtain a Special Water Use Permit from the Public Works Department before draining swimming pools at any time throughout the year.
-Pool water must be tested by City personnel to ensure there are very little algae growth and no excess chemicals in the water before draining into the wastewater treatment system.
+Before draining into the wastewater treatment system, pool water must be tested by City personnel to ensure there is very little algae growth and no excess chemicals.

 Administrative Citations

 The City of Chowchilla may find cause to issue an Administrative Citation due to possible municipal code violations, including non-compliance with seasonal outdoor watering schedules and irrigation regulations.
-Visit the Administrative Citations page for more information.
+Visit the Administrative Citations page for more information and Appeal Requests.

 Education

-The City of Chowchilla’s Public Works Department strives to educate the community with the established watering rules and regulations.
-Notices are placed in billings, websites, community outreach pages, and fliers.
-City personnel makes an earnest effort to provide helpful information.
-Residents are encouraged to visit the City of Chowchilla’s Conserving Our Water web page at https://cityofchowchilla.org/188/Water
+The City of Chowchilla’s Public Works Department strives to educate the community on the established watering rules and regulations.
+Notices are posted on billings, websites, community outreach pages, and flyers.
+City personnel make an earnest effort to provide helpful information.
+Residents are encouraged to visit the City of Chowchilla’s Conserving Our Water web page at https://cityofchowchilla.org/188/Water.

-The City is obligated to adhere to the Municipal Code and follow legal procedures to issue written warnings and citations with administrative penalty fines for ongoing multiple offenses.
-A written Administrative Watering Citation “Warning” is always issued with zero penalties fine as a courtesy reminder of the watering rules and regulations.
+The City is obligated to adhere to the Municipal Code and follow legal procedures to issue written warnings and citations, along with administrative penalty fines for multiple ongoing offenses.
+A written Administrative Watering Citation “Warning” is always issued with zero penalties as a courtesy reminder of the watering rules and regulations.
 Administrative Watering Citation “Penalty” will impose a penalty fine per violation and will be certified by mail.
-For ongoing multiple offenses, a flow restrictor may be applied, and/or water may be shut off to services.
+A flow restrictor may be applied for multiple ongoing offenses, and/or water may be shut off from services.

-Many resources can be found on the internet to help guide the process of setting up an irrigation controller system.
-Search for information on your particular controller brand and model and follow the instructions to properly set up and operate your irrigation system.
+Numerous resources are available online to assist with setting up an irrigation controller system.
+Search for information on your particular controller brand and model, and follow the instructions to properly set up and operate your irrigation system.
 If you are still unable to make the needed repairs to your irrigation system, please contact a landscape maintenance company to assist you with any questions or concerns regarding your irrigation system.

 Special Water Use Permit